YongoDavid/DEMO-2024-DECEMBER/README.md

 DEC 07
 New day , new grind!
-i have started working on my new portfolio project. this is a web based chat aapplication , and i will be using REACT , Chakra UI , Socket , mongoDB , express and Node.js i am starting with the front-end first so lets see how it goes.
+i have started working on my new portfolio project. this is a web based chat application , and i will be using REACT , Chakra UI , Socket , mongoDB , express and Node.js i am starting with the front-end first so lets see how it goes.

 DEC 08
-Sunday chill day , but i will still put in some light work.
+Sunday chill day , but i will still put in some light work. i am still working on the front-end for the chat application , it is going well soo far.